libhal/SJSU-Dev2/documentation/guides/multi_platform.md

-# How to Build a Multi-Platform Application
+#How to Build a Multi - Platform Application

 At some point, you are going to build something that you may wish to port to another microcontroller or system.
-SJSU-Dev2 is architectued in a way that makes doing this, without bloating your application's binary size with implementation details from each platform you want to support.
+SJSU-Dev2 is designed in a way that makes doing this, without bloating your application's binary size with implementation details from each platform you want to support.